meodai/color-names/README.md

 ## About 📋

-The aim of this project is to create as large a list of color names as possible.
+The aim of this project is to create as large a list of color names as possible while maintining a good name quality.
 We've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.

 ## Explore 🌍